What is the Acid Test Ratio?

 Acid test ratio = (Total Current Assets – Inventory) / Total Current Liabilities

-Advantages of Acid Test Ratio
+Advantages & Disadvantages of Acid Test Ratio

 - The acid test ratio removes the inventory from the calculation, which may not always be considered liquid, thereby giving a more appropriate picture of the company’s liquidity position.

 - Inventory can be very seasonal in nature and may vary in quantity over a yearly period.
-If considered, it may deflate or inflate liquidity position.
+If considered, it may deflate or inflate the liquidity position.
 By avoiding inventory from the calculation, the acid test ratio does away with this problem.

-- The acid test ratio ignores the level and the timing of the cash flows which actually would be a major parameter determining the company’s ability to pay liabilities when they become due.
+- The acid test ratio ignores the level and the timing of the cash flows.
+Which actually would be a major parameter determining the company’s ability to pay liabilities when they become due.